-Please visit the New Patient Request page for details.
-The new patient process can take as little as 15-45 minutes from the start of form completion, to scheduling.
+To begin care, complete the New Patient Request Form on our website or call the office.
+Our team will help you with scheduling, intake paperwork (paperless and portal-based), and answer any questions you have.
+The new patient process can take as little as 15-45 minutes from the start of form completion to scheduling.
 Our patients often describe the process as simple and streamlined.
-The Soonest appointment availability depends on many factors, such as the patient's schedule, providers availability, and cancellation of appointments.
+The Soonest appointment availability depends on many factors, such as the patient's schedule, provider's availability, and cancellation of appointments.
 Our providers offer the soonest available appointment.
 Please make sure to schedule with the correct provider which can be seen on intake forms requested and all intake paperwork is completed prior to self scheduling.

 Although Solace is not considered as open on Saturdays and Sundays, some providers offer limited services on weekends by appointment only.
 Contact us for more information.

 We offer reasonable fees for self-pay patients.
-Call the office for more information.
+Call the office for more information at 410-995-9993 or barvella@solacementalheathandwellness.com.

 Treatment decisions are based on evidence-based practices.
 Solace prescribers follow prescribing principles that uphold evidence-based practice standards of treatment that promote client safety.
 We acknowledge that some patients may seek services at Solace that are already prescribed controlled substances.
 Each prescriber is responsible for his/her own actions, and continuation of controlled substances may not be indicated.
 If the tone of an appointment becomes inappropriate as a result, the suitability of the client-provider fit is reviewed.